jadeney1/languageDifference/README.md

 Neural net to predict whether a sentence came from Trump or Obama.
-Trained on State of Union Speeches.
-94\% accuracy.
+Trained on State of Union Speeches as well as other addresses.
+94\% training accuracy, approx 80\% validation accuracy.